ilyess-sellami/Graylog-SOC-Lab/README.md

 ## 📌 Overview

-A **hands-on SOC lab** using **Graylog Open Source** to **centralize, monitor, and analyze logs from multiple sources**.
-This lab is designed for cybersecurity practice, stream creation, alerting, and dashboard visualization.
+The **Graylog-SOC-Lab** is a **hands-on Security Operations Center (SOC) lab** designed to **centralize, monitor, and analyze logs from multiple sources** using Graylog Open Source.
+This lab allows cybersecurity practitioners and learners to practice **log collection, stream creation, alerting, and dashboard visualization** in a controlled environment.

 ---